-Carole on Nepenthe suggested that an anchorage on the other side of the canal would provide us with a safer harbor.
+Carole on Nepenthe suggested that an anchorage on the other side of the Corinth Greece Canal would provide us with a safer harbor.
 We chatted over channel 71 for a while and decided it was best for us anchored boats to make a move.
 The crew on Horizons chose to stay put and wait for the winds to die down.

-We were exhausted but the idea of going through the canal gave us all the energy we needed to get going.
+We were exhausted but the idea of going through the Canal Corinth gave us all the energy we needed to get going.

 When reading more about the Corinth Canal I discovered that boats enter in one direction in convoy until they’re all through and then the authorities open up the other end.
 So, boats go from west to east, and then the east boats go through to the west.
-Apparently, the canal is open 24 hours a day every day except Tuesday.
+Apparently, and at the time of writing, the canal is open 24 hours a day every day except Tuesday.
 On Tuesdays, necessary repairs are made to the canal.

-By 7 am we were pulling up our anchors and pointing our boats towards the entrance of the canal.
+By 7 am we were pulling up our anchors and pointing our boats toward the entrance of the Corinth Canal in Greece.
 For some reason, I thought there would be locks or gates but upon arrival, you could see straight through the canal to the other side!